tinuzz/wp-plugin-trackserver/readme.txt

 * Add Trackserver user profile for per-user options like access codes.
 Please see the FAQ section for more information!
 * Move the OsmAnd access key to the user profile.
-* Added an access key for tracking with TrackMe, for use instead of the WordPress password.
+* Added a separate password for tracking with TrackMe, for use instead of the WordPress password.
 Please see the FAQ section for more information!
 * Better error handling and meaningful feedback when uploading a file that is too large.